jamescarson3/ctls2017/docs/intro_to_python_07a.md

       |    +-- TimeoutError
 ~~~

 We can see that lots of errors fall under **Exception**.
 Let's rewrite the above section of code with just a single except clause.
+In this case, we're just printing out the message given by the thrown exception.

 ~~~python
 try: